XM Trading Review 2023

 XM Trading and eToro – Broker Comparison

 Our XM trading review found that this broker offers competitive spreads, a wide variety of assets, and a capable trading platform.
 But how does XM stack up against one of the most popular forex and CFD brokers in the UK – eToro?

 While eToro doesn’t have as many exotic forex pairs, the broker offers more than 450 ETFs and CFD trading for more than a dozen cryptocurrencies.
 It’s also worth noting that you can buy eToro’s more than 800 global shares outright or through CFDs depending on your trading goals.

 eToro also has slightly lower fees for many assets compared to XM. eToro’s spreads for major forex pairs like the EUR/USD is 0.7 pips with a standard account, compared to 1.6 pips at XM. eToro also keeps its spreads for stock CFDs competitive, and all trades – including outright stock and ETF trades – are commission-free (apart from the spread).

 XM’s trading platform could be considered more technical than eToro’s, which can be suitable for more advanced traders.
 For instance, eToro’s charting software doesn’t support backtesting or custom indicators.
-However, eToro’s trading platform is user-friendly, and the broker has a popular social trading network.
+However, eToro’s trading platform is convenient, and the broker has a popular social trading network.
 This enables you to interact with other traders and gauge traders’ sentiments about any asset.

 |Assets to Trade||EUR/USD Spread||Account Fees||Trading Platform Features|